BY PASTOR T. O. BANSO

 There is no one who does not have a reason to thank God.
 When we can’t think, we can’t give thanks.
 A thoughtful person will be a thankful person.
 Someone complaining that he has no shoes will thank God when he sees another person without a leg!

-From this scripture, you could see that there is no wrong time to thank God because it says to give thanks to God in all circumstances, which include positive and negative, favourable and unfavourable, etc. Give thanks whatever happens (NCV).
-Thank God no matter what happens (TM).
+From this scripture, you could see that there is no wrong time to thank God because it says to give thanks to God in all circumstances, which include positive and negative, favourable and unfavourable, etc. Give thanks whatever happens.

 Also, Colossians 3:17 says, “And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through Him” (NKJV).